CLIVE BELL: NEWS

 - CB's interview with film maker David Lynch (about Lynch's Crazy Clown Time album) was in the November 2011 issue of The Wire magazine.
 Listen to audio of the interview here.

 - Album released October 2011: Late Autumn on 33Jazz Records by pianist Taeko Kunishima, produced by Clive Bell.
-Features CB shakuhachi, Paul Moylan bass, Dave Ross and Maxwell Hallett drums, Sean Corby trumpet.
+Features CB shakuhachi, Paul Moylan bass, David Ross and Maxwell Hallett drums, Sean Corby trumpet.

 - The Floating World Ensemble played in Warneford Chapel, Oxford, December 2011.
 Koto (Melissa Holding) & shakuhachi (CB).
 The concert was filmed by Pier Corona and can be viewed here.
 Pier's photo album of the concert is here.